SteelCompendium/data-md-dse/Bestiary/Monsters/Rivals/2nd Echelon/Statblocks/Rival Conduit.md

       - Ranged
     usage: Maneuver
     distance: Ranged 10
-    target: Self and five allie
+    target: Self and five allies
     effects:
       - name: Effect
         effect: Each target has a double edge on their next strike.